 Don’t skip out on jury duty.
 The justice system needs your help.

 Even if you don’t need an attorney today, you never know when you or a loved one could be accused of being on the wrong side of the law.
-Call Thiessen Law Firm at 713-864-9000 or contact us online to schedule a free consultation.
-We specialize in defense for cases ranging from DWI to murder.
+If that day comes, Thiessen Law Firm will be here to protect the freedoms of you and your family.
+Call us today at (713) 864-9000 or contact us online to schedule a consultation.

 More Helpful Articles by Thiessen Law Firm: